 The Spring Hill Board of Mayor & Aldermen annually adopts a budget - including a general fund, enterprise funds, and a capital improvement fund - to pay for the city's annual expenses and construct public improvement projects during each fiscal year.
-View digital copies of the annual budget and financial report at the Budget link on the left side of this page.
+View digital copies of the annual budget and financial report at the Budget link below.

 The Finance Department includes the administration or oversight of the following departments and units under the direction of Tonya Travis, the City’s Finance Director: